HazardousPeach/hazardouspeach.github.io/_posts/2017-09-09-herbgrind-8-the-local-machine-in-practice.md

 purpose of this series is to explain how Herbgrind works and the principles behind its design.
-To do that, we started with a simple hypothetical computer called the "Float Machine", which is just enough to capture the interesting floating point behavior of a real computer, like the one that's probably sitting on your desk.
+To do that, we started with a simple hypothetical computer called the "Float Machine", which is just enough to capture the interesting floating point behavior of a practical computer, like the one that's probably sitting on your desk.
 Now, we're bringing Herbgrind's analysis to the real world, making it computable and fast.

 ![Herbgrind logo]({{ site.baseurl }}/images/full-logo.png){:style="width:30%" .centered}